Menua: Coregency

-A younger son of the preceding Urartian King, Ishpuini, Menua was adopted as co-ruler by his father in the last years of his reign.
+Menua must have been of some age when he became coregent, as an inscription (CUT A 04-01) mentions his father, himself and his son Inušpua.

+Sole reign

 Menua enlarged the kingdom through numerous wars against the neighbouring countries and left many inscriptions across the region, by far the most of any Urartian ruler.
 He organized a centralised administrative structure, fortified a number of towns and constructed fortresses.
 Amongst these was Menuakhinili located near Mount Ararat (its exact location is uncertain, perhaps at Bulakbaşı, east of modern-day Iğdır).
-Menua developed a canal and irrigation system that stretched across the kingdom.
-The most significant of these was a 45 mile canal from the Hoşap valley to Van, which was named the Menua Canal after the king.
-It flowed at a rate of 1500 to 3000 litres of water per second, depending on the time of the year.
-Several of these canals are still in use today.

 He briefly co-ruled with his son, Inushpua, but was succeeded by another son, Argishti I. Menua also had a daughter named Tariria, after whom a certain vineyard was named Taririakhinli.